 - Participates in the production of the annual Capital Plan and Budget chapter in Stanford's Annual Budget Report

-For detailed information on the Capital Plan, read the Capital Plan chapter in Stanford's Annual Budget Report (pdf).
+For detailed information on the Capital Plan, read the Capital Plan chapter in the Stanford University 2015/2016 Budget Plan (pdf).